jhalterman/concurrentunit/README.md

 # ConcurrentUnit 0.2.0

-A simple unit testing extension for performing concurrent assertions in JUnit and TestNG.
+A simple tool for performing assertions across threads in JUnit and TestNG.

 ## Introduction

-ConcurrentUnit allows you to write test cases capable of performing concurrent assertions or waiting for expected operations across multiple threads, with failures being properly reported back to the main test thread.
+ConcurrentUnit allows you to write tests capable of performing assertions or waiting for expected operations across multiple threads, with failures being properly reported back to the main test thread.
+If an assertion fails, your test fails, regardless of which thread the assertion came from.

 ## Setup